DON’T MISS

 Conflict with the counts of Savoy

-The city was ruled by a bishop since the end of the Roman era, who was invested with imperial power after having gained the status of prince-bishop.
+After the end of the Roman era, the city was ruled by a prince-bishop, who was invested with imperial power.
 The bishop was at odds with the counts of Geneva, who owned the land on which the city was built.
 However, once the main local lord's family line died out, the House of Savoy from Italy inherited their lands and began a power struggle with the bishop for control of the city.

 The council voted for independence from Savoyard rule and made an alliance with Canton Bern and Fribourg, making Geneva allies of the Old Swiss Confederacy, which swore to protect Geneva and its territories.